ic-myXMB/OpenForum/Source/Documentation/README.txt

-This contains only the core source of the forum scripts before I then add the bootstrap, font awesome and switch elements.
+This contains only the core source of the forum scripts before I then add the bootstrap, font awesome, tinymce and switch elements.

 These source folders are here development purposes for if and or when I may make changes to the core source and then eventually will implement such to the actual OpenForum 1 & 2 "Upload" directories.